 Effective traceability needs a technology solution that includes real-time data about the location of ingredients and products.
 It should have the ability to follow ingredients and products through the manufacturing and distribution process with forward and backward lot traceability.

-Sage X3 Provides Rigorous Traceability
+Sage EM (formerly known as Sage X3) Provides Rigorous Traceability

 - It includes complete forward and backward lot traceability for each ingredient and end item.